Join our vision of millions of white men moving in partnership with people around them to build equitable communities.

 Fee covers tuition, materials, room and board.
 The fee does not include travel expenses.

-Here are the costs associated with running Breaking the Mold each year
+Running Breaking the Mold each year costs $290,000

-• Depending on the levels of participant tuition, up to 10% of income will be given to BIPOC-led racial justice organizations, including BOLD, Rockwood Leadership Institute & Manna-Hatta Fund.
+Depending on the levels of participant tuition, up to 10% of income will be given to BIPOC-led racial justice organizations, including BOLD, Rockwood Leadership Institute & Manna-Hatta Fund.